 In your initial consultation, your surgeon will evaluate your health, determine the extent of fat deposits in your abdominal region, and carefully assess your skin tone.
 Be sure to tell your surgeon if you smoke, and if you’re taking any medications, vitamins, or other drugs.

-In any case, your surgeon should work with you to recommend the procedure that is right for you and will come closest to producing the desired body contour.
+In any case, your surgeon will work with you to recommend the procedure that is right for you and will come closest to producing the desired body contour.

 During the consultation, your surgeon will explain the rationale for the recommended procedure, the anesthesia involved, and the type of facility where the surgery will be performed.
 Our cosmetic coordinator will explain the costs involved.
-In most cases, health insurance policies do not cover the cost of abdominoplasty, but you should check your policy to be sure.
+In most cases, health insurance policies do not cover the cost of abdominoplasties.

 Preparing For Your Surgery